-Sick leave may be taken in half-hour increments for medical reasons including the care of the ill.
+Sick leave may be taken in no less than one-hour increments and half-hour increments thereafter, for medical reasons including the care of the ill.
 Human Resources may request a medical doctor's statement certifying that an illness or injury is the reason for the absence or to authorize a return to work.

 No sick leave is earned by an employee for any calendar month in which an employee is on an unpaid leave of absence.
 Benefited employees will not be granted time off without pay unless under an approved medical leave (see 9-49.4 and 9-49.6).
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)